-4. The (Micro) Credit Market in Cambodia: An Overview
+5. The (Micro) Credit Market in Cambodia: An Overview

-4.1 Development of the "Micro" Financial Sector in Cambodia
+5.1 Development of the "Micro" Financial Sector in Cambodia

 1990 was the key year in which, among other things, the first initiatives were adopted on the initiative of the UN Security Council and in particular its five permanent members to put an end to Cambodia's international isolation after years of the Pol Pot regime (1975-1979) and the subsequent Vietnamese occupation (1979-1989).
-A vanguard of the later United Nations Transition Authority in Cambodia (UNTAC, 1992/93) landed in early November 1991 in a country whose economy remained grounded after the start of the civil war in the context of the Indochina War (1970 to 1975) and the economically suicidal Pol Pot phase.
-At that time, GNI was around US\$170 p.c. / p.a. and most development indicators were nowhere near their pre-war figures, let alone the levels at the end of the Pol Pot dictatorship.
+A vanguard of the later United Nations Transition Authority in Cambodia (UNTAC, 1992-1993)21 landed in early November 1991 in a country whose economy remained grounded after the start of the civil war in the context of the Indochina War (1970 to 1975) and the economically suicidal Pol Pot phase.
+GNI at that time was around US\$170 p.c./p.a. and most development indicators were nowhere near their pre-war figures, let alone the levels at the end of the Pol Pot dictatorship22.